dcheongsee/Mini-C-Compiler/description/part3/README.md

 # Part III : Code Generation

-**Important**: these instructions are subject to change.
-Please make sure to check any updates made to this page (use the "watch" feature on gitlab to be automatically notified).

 The goal of part III is to write the code generator, targeting MIPS32 assembly.
-For this part, you will only be using virtual registers (except for special purpose registers such as `$sp, $fp, ...`).
+For this part, we only use virtual registers (except for special purpose registers such as `$sp, $fp, ...`).
-We provide you with a naive register allocator (`NaiveRegAlloc`) that assigns each virtual register to a label and uses memory to store the content of the registers as seen in class.
+A naive register allocator (`NaiveRegAlloc`) has been provided that assigns each virtual register to a label and uses memory to store the content of the registers.

 ## Tips

-* Write many small passes to break down the complexity of the task ahead of you.
-For instance, have one pass to perform variable allocations, one to allocate string literals, one to emit code for the value of expression, ...
+* Writing many small passes to break down the complexity of the task ahead of us.
+For instance, having one pass to perform variable allocations, one to allocate string literals, one to emit code for the value of expression, ...
-* Make use of the `children()` method when writing your passes to reduce the size of your code.
+* Making use of the `children()` method when writing our passes to reduce the size of our code.
-* When you are not sure about the correct semantics of your code, go with the C semantics (unless otherwise specified).
+* When unsure about the correct semantics of our code, we go with the C semantics.

 ## 0. Setup and Learning

-Your first task consist of setting up the MARS MIPS simulator.
+Our first task consist of setting up the MARS MIPS simulator.
-First download the simulator [here](./Mars4_5.jar) and follow Part 1 of the [tutorial](https://cs.slu.edu/~fritts/CSCI140_F12/schedule/MARS%20Tutorial.pdf) to learn how to use the simulator.
+We first download the simulator [here](./Mars4_5.jar) and follow Part 1 of the [tutorial](https://cs.slu.edu/~fritts/CSCI140_F12/schedule/MARS%20Tutorial.pdf) to learn how to use the simulator.
-We also encourage you to have a look at the documentation provided by MARS which can be found [here](https://dpetersanderson.github.io/Help/MarsHelpIntro.html) as well as the [MIPS 32 Instruction Set Quick Reference](./MD00565-2B-MIPS32-QRC-01.01-1.pdf).
+We also have a look at the documentation provided by MARS which can be found [here](https://dpetersanderson.github.io/Help/MarsHelpIntro.html) as well as the [MIPS 32 Instruction Set Quick Reference](./MD00565-2B-MIPS32-QRC-01.01-1.pdf).
-For a more detailed explanation about the MIPS architecture, please have a look at the [MIPS Assembly WikiBooks](http://en.wikibooks.org/wiki/MIPS_Assembly).
+For a more detailed explanation about the MIPS architecture, we have [MIPS Assembly WikiBooks](http://en.wikibooks.org/wiki/MIPS_Assembly).
-Another MIPS summary of all the instructions supported can be found here: [MIPS Green Card](https://booksite.elsevier.com/9780124077263/downloads/COD_5e_Greencard.pdf)
+Another MIPS summary of all the instructions supported : [MIPS Green Card](https://booksite.elsevier.com/9780124077263/downloads/COD_5e_Greencard.pdf)

-You can also use this [online simulator](https://ecse324.ece.mcgill.ca/simulator/?sys=mipsr5-spim) for debugging your programs as the comments remain visible when stepping through instructions.
+We can also use this [online simulator](https://ecse324.ece.mcgill.ca/simulator/?sys=mipsr5-spim) for debugging our programs as the comments remain visible when stepping through instructions.

 **Important**:
-The marking system will run the Mars simulator from the command line which may change slightly the behaviour of your program (especially when it comes to handling input).
-You should always make sure that all your tests execute correctly with the Mars simulator run from the command line with the following command:
+We make sure that all our tests execute correctly with the Mars simulator run from the command line with the following command:
 `java -jar MARS_JAR_FILE sm nc me ASM_FILE`

 ## 1. Generating a simple program and main function

-Your first real task should consist of producing an empty program (e.g. just an empty main function) and see that you can produce an assembly file.
+Our first real task consists of producing an empty program (e.g. just an empty main function) and see that we can produce an assembly file.
 A well-formed assembly program should always have a `main` function with the following signature: `void main()`.
 If the signature of `main` is different, or if `main` is missing, we will consider this as undefined behaviour.
-The `main` function will always act as the entry point to your program.
+The `main` function will always act as the entry point to our program.
-You should ensure that upon starting, the simulator will execute the code of the `main` function.
+We should ensure that upon starting, the simulator will execute the code of the `main` function.
-If you use the command line above, the `sm` option will ensure that execution starts at the instruction with global label `main`.
+If we use the command line above, the `sm` option will ensure that execution starts at the instruction with global label `main`.

-You should ensure that the simulator exits properly when the main function finishes (otherwise random instructions might execute).
+We ensure that the simulator exits properly when the main function finishes (otherwise random instructions might execute).
-You can use the following sequence of instruction upon returning from main:
+We use the following sequence of instruction upon returning from main:
 ```
 li $v0, 10
 syscall		# Use syscall 10 to stop simulation
 ```
 To simplify, we will assume that the main function is never called recursively.

-Next, we suggest that you implement the `print_i` function using the corresponding system calls (check the lecture notes and the link above to the MARS documentation that explain how to do this).
+Next, we implement the `print_i` function using the corresponding system calls.
-To test it, you could implement support for integer literals and have a simple call to `print_i` in `main`.
+To test it, we implement support for integer literals and have a simple call to `print_i` in `main`.
-To understand how instructions can be generated using the starting code we give you, take a look at the `Test` class in the `gen/` package.

 ## 2. Binary Operators

-Having succeeded in compiling a very simple program, your next task should be to add support for all the binary operators, which is mostly done by implementing the `ExprValCodeGen`.
+Having succeeded in compiling a very simple program, our next task is to add support for all the binary operators, which is mostly done by implementing the `ExprValCodeGen`.
-When you need to request a new virtual register to store the results of an operation, simply instantiate one with `Register.Virtual.create()`.
+When we need to request a new virtual register to store the results of an operation, we simply instantiate one with `Register.Virtual.create()`.

 ### Integer operations

-All operations on integer types should be performed using signed arithmetic.
+All operations on integer types are performed using signed arithmetic.

 ### Logical operators

-Please note that the `||` and `&&` operators should be implemented with control flow as seen in the lecture.
+Please note that the `||` and `&&` operators are implemented with control flow.
 In the following example

 ```C